Chapter 9: Not So Easily Broken, Part 2

 Eventually, his old curiosity got the better of him.
-Gandalf spared a second to listen to what the voice was saying.
+Gandalf, or the one who might have been Gandalf, spared a second to listen to what the voice was saying.

 "—and I'm sure you're not doing anything wrong, because you're Gandalf and you always get us out of scrapes.
 You're the only one of the Big Folk that's even taken an honest interest in the Shire, did you know that?
 You were so kind to my mother, and you made fireworks for the Old Took's birthday, and I was only a little lad but I remember it like it was yesterday—"

 It was Bilbo.
 Gandalf felt a brief spark of satisfaction at his words.
 See?
-Fireworks aren't pointless at all.
+Fireworks have their uses.
 And black powder can be dangerous.
 Better to use it at birthday parties than on the battlefield.

 "—and I don't mean to be rude, but you're not listening and something's wrong with Fili, and I don't know what you're doing but it's making me so terribly afraid—"

 Suddenly, he remembered what he'd said to Lady Galadriel, months ago in Rivendell.
 Perhaps it is because I am afraid, and he gives me courage.

 "—so if you could just say something, Gandalf, something that wasn't that wretched chanting, I promise I'll leave.
 But until then, I'm going to stay right here, and I'm going to keep bothering you.
 So—so there!"

 How very odd he felt!
 His throat was dry and scratchy, and his head ached, and everything felt so very dim and muzzy.
 Cobwebs, he thought, for no apparent reason.
 Cobwebs in my mind.